About the course

 In the Michaelmas term there are typically six topics:

 - the social and cultural study of music

 Each year a number of faculty members convene a series of ‘elective’ seminars based on their research interests, to help prepare you for your assessment essays.
 You are invited to attend as many of these seminars as you wish.
 Reading lists are sent out before the start of the courses and you are asked to prepare fully and contribute to the seminars.
-The first of the seminars may well incorporate a lecture given by the faculty member.
 Most of the electives take place in Hilary term.

 Recent seminar series included the following titles:

 - Love Songs: The Past 900 Years

 - Music and War in the long nineteenth century

 - Electronic Dance Music.

 Presentation seminars are held in Trinity term.
 Musicologists, performers and composers each prepare a presentation on their own research and are asked to respond to another student’s presentation in another; further feedback on presentation skills is received from the seminar convenor.

 You will undertake an examined lecture-recital at the beginning of Hilary term and will submit an essay in musicology at the end of Hilary term.
 The final assessment will include a second essay in musicology and a longer recital at the end of Trinity term.